Imagine you’re a Hiring Manager and you've narrowed your search to two applicants:

-- Candidate A has extensive experience in the job skills you need to fill the position, but their attitude is overbearing and arrogant.
+- Candidate A has extensive experience in the job skills you need to fill the position, but is overbearing and arrogant.
 They know they have the skills and are way too eager to show them.
 You worry the team will view Candidate A as an aggressive know-it-all.

 Which candidate would you choose?